YOU ARE EXPLORING

 Medical Service Learning

-West Lafayette has offered a variety of service-learning opportunities, including Big Brothers Big Sisters projects, Bowling for Riley event, a blood drive, Boys and Girls Club of Lafayette partnership, Caregiver Companion work, Diabetes Day, Habitat for Humanity events, H.E.A.R.T (Health – Education Empowerment – Resource – Team) Health Fairs, McCutcheon High School Honors Biology Class experience, Purdue Spring Fest, Rainbow Resources Fair, a toy drive and a clothing drive.
+West Lafayette offers a variety of service learning opportunities, including: Big Brothers Big Sisters projects, Bowling for Riley, a blood drive, a Boys and Girls Club of Lafayette partnership, Caregiver Companion work, Diabetes Day, Habitat for Humanity events, H.E.A.R.T (Health – Education Empowerment – Resource – Team) health fairs, McCutcheon High School Honors Biology Class experience, Purdue Spring Fest, Rainbow Resources Fair, a toy drive and a clothing drive.

-Other local service-learning programs are available throughout Indiana to advance students’ professional interests.
-International medical service-learning opportunities are also available and may include financial support.
-Students have participated in programs such as Himalayan Health Exchange over the summer or in the ENLACE program in Nicaragua during Spring Break.
+Other service learning programs across the state are available to advance students’ professional interests.
+International medical service learning opportunities are also available and may include financial support.
+Students have participated in programs such as Himalayan Health Exchange over the summer or in the ENLACE program in Nicaragua during spring break.
 Working with underserved populations throughout the world cultivates enhanced social responsibility for future physicians.

-Future opportunities at a student centered health clinic in the West Lafayette community may be available.
-The Health Education, Empowerment, Advocacy, Resource Team (H.E.A.R.T), a sub-committee of the Student Activities Committee, is researching the needs and development potential for a student centered outreach clinic to serve Greater Lafayette.
-Like many other area outreach events, the clinic will be of a collaborative nature with Purdue University partners such as kinesiology, nursing, nutrition, pharmacy and Spanish.
+The Health Education, Empowerment, Advocacy, Resource Team (H.E.A.R.T), a sub-committee of the Student Activities Committee, is currently researching the needs and development potential for a student-centered outreach clinic to serve Greater Lafayette.
+Like many other area outreach events, the clinic will be of a collaborative nature with Purdue University partners in areas such as kinesiology, nursing, nutrition, pharmacy and medical Spanish.